bradfordcp/capstone-retail-demo/docs/student-instructions.md

 > Target wants to start rewarding their fastest scanning employees through a company-wide incentive program.
-Create a Spark job for them to be run monthly to find their newest Employees of the Month.
+Create a Spark job for them to be run monthly to find their most efficient Employees of the Month.

 Follow an in-class presentation for how to setup, write, and execute Spark jobs.
 Write the resulting top performers into a Cassandra table for simple consumption